Sal Guarriello: Political career

 As a resident of West Hollywood and longtime fixture on the Sunset Strip with his friend, the legendary Dean Martin, Guarriello joined the Coalition for Economic Survival (CES), the leading renters' rights organization in 1983.
 He joined CES's Steering Committee in 1986.
 In 1986, Guarriello became a member of the Board of Directors of the West Hollywood Community Housing Corporation (WHCHC), a non-profit corporation which rehabilitates run-down housing and builds new apartment buildings to increase the supply of affordable housing in West Hollywood.
 He was soon selected by his fellow Board members to serve as Treasurer of the organization.
 Guarriello was also featured in an A&E Television biography of the Sunset Strip.

 The work of the WHCHC has been so successful that West Hollywood is replacing apartments lost to demolition with more than three times as many new affordable apartments.
 By January 1999, 141 low- and moderate-income housing units had been built in West Hollywood.

 In 1988, Guarriello was appointed to the Rent Stabilization Commission.
 As a Commissioner, he helped develop policy on rent control matters and sat as judge on appeals of decisions made by Rent Stabilization Hearing Examiners.
 While striving to be fair and impartial, Guarriello worked hard to protect West Hollywood tenants and the City's strong rent control law.
 Guarriello also served on the City's Banking and Reinvestment Task Force in 1988, where he worked with local banks to improve low-cost services to seniors and small businesses.

 In April 1990, with seven years of experience serving the West Hollywood community, Guarriello was elected as a member of the West Hollywood City Council.
 He was reelected to the West Hollywood City Council four times: in April 1994, March 1999, March 2003, and March 2007.
 Guarriello, a gruff but lovable character, was famous for his bust of President Harry S Truman on his modest desk and used the slogan "Give 'em Hell, Sal..." in each of his re-election campaigns.
-While he faced tough opposition in each of his election campaigns, Sal's strong support from seniors, Russians and the LGBT community gave him a strong electoral base and ultimate success.
+While he faced tough opposition in each of his election campaigns, Sal's support from seniors, Russians and the LGBT community gave him an electoral base and success.

 Guarriello formed the Eastside Redevelopment Agency in 1997.
 The agency's first major project was the West Hollywood Gateway Project at Santa Monica Boulevard and La Brea Avenue.
 In 1998, he helped negotiate the transfer of ownership of Santa Monica Boulevard from the State of California, Department of Transportation to the City of West Hollywood.
 This transfer of ownership allowed the City to plan for a major rehabilitation of the Boulevard in 1999.